 - First base support shall be adjustable.

-- Consider low friction slide plate where required.
+- Consider a low friction slide plate where required.

-- (Case 1) Common practice is to locate both Furnace & Reactor on same side of pipe rack so that connected line on rack moves away from the equipments during thermal expansion
+- (Case 1) A common practice is to locate both Furnace & Reactor on the same side of pipe rack so that connected line on rack moves away from the equipment during thermal expansion

-- (Case 2) In alternate layout mid section of line on rack acts as pivot allowing pipe on either side to move away from equipment due to thermal expansion (more loads on nozzles).
+- (Case 2) In alternate layout, the midsection of line on rack acts as pivot allowing pipe on either side to move away from equipment due to thermal expansion (more loads on nozzles).